- 1 Introduction

 The four wheeler bicycles of the 1950s made by Willard Sawyer were incredibly popular, and became a worldwide sensation.

-Many different styles of tricycles and quadricycles were created and adapted through the years as technology developed.
+The continuing history of the bicycle shows that many different styles of tricycles and quadricycles were created and adapted through the years as technology developed.

 The Scottish Inventions